Kerala Nipah outbreak: Health squads raised, surveillance expanded to prevent second wave

 At the start of this week, there was a relative calm in the corridors of the state’s health department.
 The number of deaths resulting from the outbreak of the Nipah virus infection had stabilised at 13, with two others undergoing treatment at the Kozhikode Medical College showing signs of recovery.

 More than 150 blood and fluid samples of suspected patients sent for testing had come back negative and there were no new positive cases.
 Health officials and doctors had heaved a sigh of relief believing the storm had passed.
 But, with three more deaths reported in the last two days, Kozhikode and its adjoining district of Malappuram have once again sunk into a state of consternation.
-Also Read: At least 753 people are under observation for Nipah virus symptoms: WHO

 As per the latest figures of the health department updated as of Thursday evening, 16 patients have now succumbed to the virus, excluding the first victim whose samples were never sent for testing.
 He is believed to be the ‘index’ case from whom the virus spread but since his death occurred before the samples could be sent for testing, it was never confirmed by medical officials.

+Also Read: At least 753 people are under observation for Nipah virus symptoms: WHO

 A total of 18 cases have been deemed positive for the virus, with 14 in Kozhikode and 4 in Malappuram district.
 Out of a total of 196 fluid samples sent for testing to National Institute of Virology in Pune, 178 samples have come back negative.
 As of Thursday evening, a total of 11 people are under observation and being routinely checked for any signs of the virus.
-Also Read: Nipah virus identified first at MCVR lab: ‘Immediate response to situation helped’

 The health department on Friday issued an advisory asking those who were at the Medical College in Kozhikode visiting the casualty, CT scan room and waiting room on May 14 between 10 am and 5 pm to immediately contact the state Nipah cell for directions.
 It also asked those who visited the Balussery Taluk Hospital on May 18 and May 19 till 2 pm to do the same.
 Those, who were in contact with the deceased on Wednesday and Thursday, must also get in touch with the Nipah cell, the department said.